Panchayati raj

-The Panchayat raj is a political system originating from the Indian subcontinent, primarily found in India and neighboring countries Pakistan, Bangladesh, Sri Lanka, and Nepal.
+The Panchayati raj is a political system originating from the Indian subcontinent, primarily found in India and neighbouring countries Pakistan, Bangladesh, Sri Lanka, and Nepal.
 It is one of the oldest systems of local government in the Indian subcontinent, with historical mentions dating back to around 250 CE.
 The word 'raj' means 'rule,' and panchayat' means 'assembly' (ayat) of 'five' (panch).
 Traditionally, panchayats consisted of wise and respected elders chosen and accepted by the local community.
 These assemblies resolved disputes between individuals and villages.
 However, there were various forms of such assemblies.

 The leader of the panchayat was often called the president, mukhiya, sarpanch, or pradhan, which was an elected or generally acknowledged position.
-The modern panchayati raj system of India and its gram panchayats should not be confused with the traditional system or the extra-constitutional khap panchayats (or caste panchayats) found in parts of northern India.
+The modern panchayati raj system of India and its gram panchayats should not be confused with the traditional system or the extra-constitutional khap panchayats (or caste panchayats) of northern India.